strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 You can declare the desired topic state, and the Topic Operator will reconcile it with the actual Kafka cluster state.

 The first generation of the Topic Operator is based on the Kafka Streams library, and uses ZooKeeper to gather topic metadata.
-We call it Bidirectional Topic Operator, as it allows to reconcile changes coming from both Kubernetes and Kafka using a three-way merge logic.
+We call it the Bidirectional Topic Operator, as it allows to reconcile changes coming from both Kubernetes and Kafka using a three-way merge logic.
 In order to do this, it has to keep an internal topic store, which is the source-of-truth used to determine the necessary changes for synchronization.

 With time, this implementation showed a number of problems and limitations: